 - Owned storage can be attractive for labs with storage needs above 40 TBs.

-- Lab purchases computer nodes according to the specifications of the facility.
+- Lab purchases compatible computer nodes (e.g. with supported network cards).
 An example of a popular high-density architecture are quad node systems shown here: HDX XT24-5260V4 and HDX XN24-52S1.
-A quad node system includes 4 nodes each with two 16 core Intel chips (total physical core count 128), each node with 512GB of RAM, 1.2TB SSD and FDR-IB interconnect, discounted price ~$36,000-50,000.
+A quad node system includes 4 nodes each with two 16 core Intel chips (total physical core count 128), each node with 512GB of RAM, 1.2TB SSD and FDR-IB interconnect.
+Similar options exist for GPU nodes.

 - Nodes are administered under a priority queueing system that gives users from an owner lab priority and also increases that lab’s overall CPU quota (see above) by the number of owned CPU cores.

 - Owned computer nodes are an attractive solution for labs requiring 24/7 access to hundreds of CPU cores with no or only minor waiting times in queue.